J.P. Crawford Player Props: Mariners vs. Twins

 Twins Pitching Rankings

-- The 9.7 strikeouts per nine innings put together by the Twins pitching staff paces the league.
+- The pitching staff for the Twins has a collective 9.7 K/9 to pace the league.

-- The Twins have a 3.71 team ERA that ranks second among all league pitching staffs.
+- The Twins have the top team ERA among all league pitching staffs (3.69).

-- The Twins surrender the seventh-fewest home runs in baseball (108 total, 1.1 per game).
+- Twins pitchers combine to allow the ninth-fewest home runs in baseball (110 total, 1.1 per game).

-- His most recent appearance was on Thursday against the Seattle Mariners, when the righty threw 6 1/3 innings, surrendering two earned runs while allowing three hits.
+- His last time out was on Thursday against the Seattle Mariners, when the right-hander went five innings, surrendering two earned runs while giving up six hits.

-- The 35-year-old has amassed an ERA of 5.10, with 10.6 strikeouts per nine innings, in nine games this season.
-Opposing hitters have a .255 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.